Contact one of our advisors now Call 0800 088 6004

 Jules Burditt

-Legal Assistant
+Legal Practitioner

-Jules is a Legal Assistant in the Private Client team at our Northampton office.
+Jules is a Legal Practitioner in the Private Client team at our Northampton office.
 She assists the team on a variety of matters including Wills, Lasting Powers of Attorney and Estates.
 Jules is also a member of the Charities team dealing with Charity Grants, Charity…